-2. Ratchet Secateurs: a more heavy duty type of secateurs with a built in ratchet system which makes it easier to cut thicker branches.
+Ratchet Secateurs: a heavier duty type of secateurs with a built-in ratchet system which makes it easier to cut thicker branches.
 These secateurs are also perfect for gardeners with weak hands or hand injuries, as they require a lot less effort and force to operate.

-3. Loppers: long handled secateurs that have extra leverage and can be used to cut higher branches.
+Loppers: long-handled secateurs that have extra leverage and can be used to cut higher branches.
 Loppers may also have a ratchet system which simply adds extra force to the cutting and allows for cutting branches of up to several inches in diameter.

-5. Pruning Saw: small hand saw used for cutting branches and stems that are too thick for secateurs.
+Pruning Saw: small hand saw used for cutting branches and stems that are too thick for secateurs.
 Ideal for use in constricted working conditions or when using a ladder.
-Blade may be straight or curved, and has many sharp teeth.
+The blade may be straight or curved and has many sharp teeth.
 Some models are designed to fold for safer and more convenient carrying and storage.

-6. Pole Pruner: a pruning saw on a long pole which can be used to cut higher branches.
-Extendable poles, made of aluminium or fiberglass, allow the gardener to hugely increase his/her cutting range from the ground, without having to use a ladder.
+Pole Pruner: a pruning saw on a long pole can be used to cut higher branches.
+Extendable poles, made of aluminum or fiberglass, allow the gardener to hugely increase his/her cutting range from the ground, without having to use a ladder.
 Caution must be used when cutting any branches above head height.

 Long Handled Tools:

 Leaf Rake: lightweight rake with wide a plastic head and thin tines, ideal for raking up leaves and other litter from grassed areas.
 Cheap to purchase and absolutely essential to maintain a litter-free lawn area, these rakes require very little effort to use.